jeju2486/GeneScanner/README.md

 ## Output
 * The script generates a three page excel sheets
 * **Nucleotide Analysis** : Shows the reference file (Here it is first sequence of alignment file), Alignment position, Codon number and its mutation type and frequency.
-* **Nucldotide Muataion Matrix**: Shows which isolate and where in that isolate has mutation and which amino acide it is changed to (Alreday exists in Snpsite plug-in).
+* **Nucleotide Muataion Matrix**: Shows which isolate and where in that isolate has mutation and which amino acide it is changed to (Alreday exists in Snpsite plug-in).
 * **Summary Statistics**: Summary of mutation rates

 ## TODO